ksahrakar/ks-train-station/README.md

-# ks-train-station
 Train Station Project for Coding Bootcamp

-Site shows traffic at a train station
-Site allows addition of new trains
-Site uses Firebase for storage of train information Site refreshes every minute to allow for updated arrival times Site shows next arriving train and current local time
+Site shows traffic at a virtual train station.
+The site allows addition of a new train by the user.
+The project uses Firebase for a database.
+The page refreshes every minute to update arrival times.
+Site also presents the next arriving train and current local time.